 Made from high-quality, long-lasting foam, this twin offers four inches of support wrapped in a removable cover that is washer-friendly.
 Lightweight with carrying handles, users should have no problem transporting or storing the product.

-Customers love this brand for its ability to keep its shape after long periods of use, making it a travel necessity for those constantly on the road.
-Some reviewers permanently keep the bed in their car and even prefer it to their sleeping arrangements at home.
+- We love this brand for its ability to keep its shape after long periods of use, making it an excellent travel companion for those constantly on the road.

 With how cost-friendly and convenient foldable beds are, the more obvious question is why should you not buy one, but here are a few convincing reasons anyway.